-Click the Scope popup to change where Local will search for files.
-You can use the action button next to this popup to add custom search folders, such as Dropbox.
-Note that the scoping is normally recursive meaning that folders within the specified folder will also be searched, although you can disable this if you wish using the checkbox located below the Scope popup.
+- Click the Scope popup to change where Local will search for files.
+You can use the action button next to this popup to add custom search folders, such as Dropbox. - Scoping is normally recursive meaning that folders within the specified folder will also be searched, although you can disable this if you wish using the checkbox located below the Scope popup.